rohdimp24/MLNotes/linear_regression.md

 (These notes are from EDX course, stanford , udacity, university of washington)
 * The baseline model is the one that will always give the same value irrespective of the input.
 One of the baseline could be y=mean(X)

+Y(hat) is the estimated value of actual Y. The estimation has been done based on the data.
+We try to reduce the error between the actual value of Y and the estimated value of Y

 * The **training model** Multiple R2 will alsways increase or remain same if we increase the number of variables.
-It can never be -ve and the model cannot do worse than the baseline (mean)
+It can never be -ve and the model cannot do worse than the baseline (mean) but the Adjusted R2 will decrease if the variable does not make sense.
+So we should take into account the adjusted R2

 * The **testing model** Multiple R2 can be in negative as it can do worse on the unknown data

 * you should check if the variables are **multicolinear**...also you should remove the variable one at a time and see the effect as they are being insignificant together but may be significant independently

+* **overfitting** when you have high R^2 value on the training while low R^2 on the test data.
+If we are using lot of variables then chances of overfitting is high

 * For the **correlation** to be of concern the value should typically be higher than 0.7 or less than -0.7
 * in R you get the summary of the various coefficients value.
 You essentially get the following